Please Note ThatÂ PostingsÂ Below From Fellow Cruisers Are Listed in Chronological Order, Based on Publication Date

-FLORIDA – MIAMI TO MARATHON AND FLORIDA BAY – LARGO SOUND CHANNEL: Hazard to Navigation
+FLORIDA – MIAMI TO MARATHON AND FLORIDA BAY – HAWK CHANNEL: Hazard to Navigation

-FLORIDA – MIAMI TO MARATHON AND FLORIDA BAY – Largo Sound Channel: Hazard to Navigation
+FLORIDA – MIAMI TO MARATHON AND FLORIDA BAY – HAWK CHANNEL: Hazard to Navigation.

 If you have local knowledge of marina entrance channels that can accommodate a 5’5″ draft, let us hear from you.
 August is asking about Hawk Channel from Biscayne Bay to Marathon.

 Our sailboat draws 5’5″.
 I can’t seem to find ANY marinas on the ocean side We can get in about halfway on the trip.
 Any suggestions?